boostorg/leaf/doc/whitepaper.md

 >
 > * *~~Nothrow~~ No-fail guarantee for some operations:* In addition to providing the basic guarantee, some operations are guaranteed not to ~~throw an exception~~ fail.
 This guarantee is provided for a few simple operations, such  as `swap()` and `pop_back()`.

 Does this generalization make sense?
-Is there a marked difference in safety-guarantees when throwing exceptions vs. any other error-reporting mechanism?
+Is there a marked difference in safety-guarantees when throwing exceptions vs. any other error reporting mechanism?

-The answer depends on how *error-neutral* functions respond to failures.
+The answer depends on how *error neutral* functions respond to failures.
 For example, Boost Outcome offers the macro `OUTCOME_TRY`, which can be invoked with two arguments, like so:

 ```c++
 OUTCOME_TRY(i, BigInt::fromString(text));